- UChicago Medicine AdventHealth

 Choose the health content that’s right for you, and get it delivered right in your inbox.

-With spring’s arrival in the Chicagoland area, your symptoms might be allergies.
-We asked UChicago Medicine AdventHealth Medical Group’s Ear, Nose and Throat physician specialist, Virginia Ann Smith-Bronstein, MD, to explain the differences.
+With the changing seasons in the Chicagoland area, your symptoms might be allergies.
+We asked UChicago Medicine AdventHealth Medical Group’s ear, nose and throat specialist, Alphi Elackattu, MD, FACS, to explain the differences.

-“Allergies are not caused by a virus or by bacteria,” says Dr. Smith-Bronstein.
+“Allergies are not caused by a virus or bacteria,” says Dr. Elackattu.
 Instead, allergy attacks are caused when your immune system overreacts to an allergen like pollen, pet dander or dust mites.
 Your body releases too many histamines, which cause symptoms such as:

 - Coughing